Game Development Data Layout Strategy: Making Updates 3 Times Faster by Switching from Node-Based to SoA

 Batch Update

-In node-based systems, the engine calls the update function for each of N nodes.
+In node-based design, the engine calls the update function for each of N nodes.

 With SoA, all entities are updated in a single loop.